Victim Assistance and Witness Protection

 The impact of crime on the people affected by it can be profound.
 Victims may suffer from physical, mental, emotional and financial harm, from which some may never recover.
 Injuries may be threatened or inflicted upon victims, witnesses or their families, and threats may even be made against lives.
-Witnesses (themselves also possibly victims of crime) may also be intimidated or corrupted by criminals, who attempt to obstruct the course of justice.

 In addition to the strong human rights incentives for assisting and protecting people who have fallen victim to or witnessed serious crimes, there are criminal justice incentives for doing so.
 The cooperation of victims and witnesses is crucial to achieving successful prosecutions of criminal offenders and dismantling organized criminal groups.
 Yet one of the challenges faced by many criminal justice systems in the investigation and prosecution of crime, is obtaining such cooperation.